Ruach/ruach.github.io/_posts/2021-05-29-O3-CPU-rename.markdown

 1182     }
 1183 }
 ```
-Basically, the renameDestRegs function is similar to the renameSrcRegs in such a way that
+Basically, the renameDestRegs function is similar to the renameSrcRegs
-it renames the registers.
-However, renaming destination register incurs some changes
+However, renaming destination register can change
-on the register map and the scoreboard.
+register map and the scoreboard
+of the destination register.
+For the source registers,
+it should check the scoreboard
+because it might have dependencies on the previous instructions.
+However,
+because the destination register does not have dependencies on
+previous instructions,
+it can map current destination register to any physical register
+if the resources are available.
+Therefore, instead of invoking lookup
+as we did for the source register,
+it invokes rename function.

 ### rename: renames specific register to the other
 ```cpp